Housing Standards

 It is not possible to routinely quantify the risks associated with living in poor condition housing, particularly at a local level e.g., increases in hospital admissions or risks of respiratory illness.
 Closer working with NHS colleagues and increased analytical capacity seeks to understand needs, target specific cohorts and localities and test the effectiveness of both individual-agency, and partnership responses.

-Park homes, static caravans and mobile homes are often not considered as housing, despite the number of people residing in these types of accommodation in Lincolnshire.
+Park homes, static caravans and mobile homes are not housing, despite the number of people residing in these types of accommodation in Lincolnshire.
 Notwithstanding park homes, caravan dwellers on the East Lindsey coastal strip present a particular challenge in respect of illness or resilience during extreme weather events, with a knock-on impact to partner services, e.g., the NHS and potentially excess seasonal deaths.

 Housing support for people with mental health, learning disabilities and autism should be specifically identified in local housing strategies.